blockspacer/voxelgame/README.md

 Game Demos for Voxel Tools for Godot
 ===============================

-This project contains several demos to show off the different features of [Voxel Tools for Godot](https://github.com/Zylann/godot_voxel).
+This project is a fork of [Zylann's demo scenes](https://github.com/Zylann/voxelgame) for [Voxel Tools for Godot](https://github.com/Zylann/godot_voxel), a C++ module for the [Godot game engine](https://godotengine.org).

+This fork contains Zylann's upstream projects and a shooter game demo that I wrote.
+It will not be merged upstream.

-Voxel Tools is a C++ module for the [Godot game engine](https://godotengine.org).
-Godot must be built from source with Voxel Tools compiled into it.
-An instruction guide is provided in the VT repository docs.
+To use it, you must build Godot from source with Voxel Tools compiled into it.
+An instruction guide is provided in the Voxel Tools repository linked above.

 VT is still a work in progress and is not yet feature complete.
 These scenes are just demos to learn from.
 Most voxel related issues should be reported to the VT repository above.